Once you pay a holding deposit the landlord or agent should stop advertising the property.

 Your landlord or agent can normally keep the holding deposit if you either:

-• decide not to go ahead with the tenancy, or
+• decide not to go ahead with the occupation contract, or

-• fail to take reasonable steps to enter into a tenancy by the deadline (for example, you failed to give your landlord information that was needed in order to set up the tenancy).
+• fail to take reasonable steps to enter into an occupation contract by the deadline (for example, you failed to give your landlord information that was needed in order to set up the contract).

 If either of these things happen, the landlord or agent can only keep the holding deposit if they gave you all the required information about the deposit before you paid it.